Learn how to order Low Carb In-N-Out Protein Style burgers like an expert.

 - Estimated Macros: 260 calories, 11g net carbs, and 14g protein.

-While Thrillist doesn’t actually think people order this, they have not met Mr Skinny Pants!
-This is just 2 patties with cheese in between.
+While Thrillist doesn’t actually think people order this of the secret menu, they have not met Mr Skinny Pants!
+This is just 2 patties with melted cheese in between.
 No bun, no sauce and no messing around with this one!
 Many ‘not so’ secret menu items they actually have a cash register button.
 I can’t confirm that for the flying dutchman.
 Anyone know for sure?
 Shoot me a comment if you do.

 - Price: $3.90